accessibility-luxembourg/ReferentielAccessibiliteMobile/en/referentiel-technique.md

 ###### iOS and Android

-1. Identify the functions used to transmit (e.g. send content to another device), convert or record time-based media.
+1. Identify the functions used to transmit, convert or record synchronised time-based media.
+For example: send content to another device or by e-mail, convert a video in .avi format into an .mpg format, record a video from a broadcast platform onto a personal computer.
 1. Execute each function (transmit, convert and record).
-1. For each of the media resulting from the function, check
+1. For each of these functions, check that audio description:
-	- whether audio description is present;
+	- is present;
-	- whether audio description can be activated;
+	- can be activated;
-	- whether the audio description is correctly synchronised:
+	- is correctly synchronised:
-	    - the sounds and words of the audio description do not overlap with those of the original soundtrack to cause perception and comprehension problems;
+	    - the sounds and words of the audio description do not overlap with those of the original soundtrack and do not cause perception and comprehension problems;
 	    - the information conveyed in the audio description is given at the same time as the equivalent visual information appears.
-1. If this is the case, the criterion is met.
+1. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}

 - WCAG 2.1: N/A
-- EN 301 549 V3.2.1 (2021-03): *5.4 Preservation of accessibility information during conversion*, *7.2.3 Preservation of audio description*.
+- EN&nbsp;301&nbsp;549 V3.2.1 (2021-03): *5.4 Preservation of accessibility information during conversion*, *7.2.3 Preservation of audio description*.

-#### [Criterion 3.17](#crit-3-17) [AA] For each pre-recorded [time-based media](glossaire.md#time-based-media-audio-video-and-synchronised), is the presentation of captions controllable by the user (excluding special cases)? {id="crit-3-17"}
+#### [Criterion 3.17](#crit-3-17) [AA] For each pre-recorded [time-based media](glossaire.md#time-based-media-audio-video-and-synchronised), is the presentation of [captions](glossaire.md#synchronised-captions-media-object) controllable by the user (excluding special cases)? {id="crit-3-17"}

+**[Test 3.17.1](#test-3-17-1):** For each pre-recorded time-based media, does the presentation of captions meet one of these conditions? {id="test-3-17-1"}
+- User-defined caption presentation system settings apply to captions.
+- There is a feature on the screen that allows the user to change the presentation settings for captions.

 ##### Special cases